Persistence Theatre

 PerSIStence Theatre Company was founded in early 2017 with a mission to “respond to the persistent and universal need for promoting, understanding and embracing the core beliefs of feminism through professional theatre and related initiatives.”
 Officially incorporated as a non-profit on April 25, 2017, the board of directors worked quickly to become a professionally run organization, with the first Annual General Meeting on June 12, 2017.
 The company received sustaining funding for professional arts organizations from Arts NL in 2020 and achieved charitable status in 2021.

-The organization’s activities include professional theatre, professional development opportunities, educational programs and community outreach.
+The organization’s activities include professional theatre, professional development opportunities, special projects and community outreach.

 Professional Production History